nilbsongalindo/nilbsongalindo/README.md

 ### About Me :speech_balloon:

 Computer engineering student at Federal University of Paraiba.
 Experiences with natural language processing, data science, reinforcement learning and bioinformatics  with emphasis on characterization of oncological SNPs and [RNAs coding potential](https://rnamining.integrativebioinformatics.me/) with machine learning algorithms.
-Currently i'm a data scientist at [Capgemini](https://www.capgemini.com/) and researcher at [ARIA](https://aria.ci.ufpb.br/).
+Currently i'm a data scientist at Itaú Unibanco and researcher at [ARIA](https://aria.ci.ufpb.br/).

 ## Languages and Tecnologies